 - Lie down on a mat or towel with your back flat against the floor.

-- Bend your knees so that your feet are flat against the mat and shoulder width apart.
+- Bend your knees so your feet are flat against the mat and shoulder width apart.

 - Put your hands on your shoulders with your arms across your chest or place them behind your neck with your elbows pointing outward.
 (Keep your elbows behind your ears.)